microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 * test_all_classes_assert_a_class_uri.py
 * test_all_classes_can_use_type_slot.py

-Note that classes should not re-associate themselves with any slot that they inherit form a superclass.
+Note that classes should not re-associate themselves with any slot that they inherit from a superclass.
 For example, the class definition for `Study`.
 This no-reasserting rule is tested with `test_inherited_slots_not_reiterated.py`

 Also note that the legacy v10 schema did include a `type` slot, but it was used very inconsistently. v10 also ahd a